What to Wear

 First impressions count, so dress appropriately any time you meet with a prospective employer.

 The goal is not to make an impression or express your individuality through your attire, but to stand out through your professionalism and the content of your answers.
-Dress in an understated way so as not to distract the interviewer from the content!
+Dress in an understated way so as not to distract the interviewer from the content.

 - Choose conservative patterns and darker colors for your tie.

-- Shoes should be well polished and in good condition.
-They should also match your belt.
+- Shoes should be polished and comfortable.